ram191/ram191/readme.md

 I'm a software engineer from Indonesia.
 I love building backends with Go, but I also have experience with many languages and frameworks as well.
 I'm also interested in Computer Science, Linguistics and AI implementations in nowadays various use cases.

+## 🔭 My previous projects are ...

+- Web scraper for bank mutations
+- Livescore web application for sport events
+- SaaS application for finance
+- Telegram bots

 ## 🔭 I’m currently working on ...

+- Configuring Neovim for eternity
 - My blog post in ram191.com
 - A music studio rental website in bookingstudio.id
 - And an automated blog in blog.bookingstudio.com